“Christ Jesus came into the world to save sinners– of whom I am the foremost.” from the letter to St. Timothy.

 He wrote this: “The saying is sure and worthy of full acceptance, that Christ Jesus came into the world to save sinners– of whom I am the foremost.”

 What strikes me the most about this letter is the amount of gratitude that St. Paul has because of this incredible gift he has received.
 His humility is evident in his writing as well.
-He knows he was completely unworthy of his calling, and yet the Lord chose him.
+He knows he was completely unworthy of his calling, and yet the Lord chose him to be an apostle.

 Remember the words of Jesus to Simon the Pharisee concerning the woman who bathed Jesus’ feet with her tears, and dried them with her hair: “Therefore I tell you, her sins, which are many, are forgiven—for she loved much.
 But he who is forgiven little, loves little.”